firstcontributions/firstcontributions.github.io/CODE_OF_CONDUCT.md

 ## Our Standards

 Examples of behaviour that contributes to creating a positive environment
-include:
+including:

-*   Using welcoming and inclusive language.
+*   Using welcoming and impressive language.
 *   Being respectful of differing viewpoints and experiences.
 *   Gracefully accepting constructive criticism.
 *   Focusing on what is best for the community.